sarecht/assignment-3-sarecht/README.md

   - ODT
   - HTML
   - PDF
-4. Place a markdown version of a piece of original writing into your forked repository.
+4. Place a markdown version of a piece of your original writing into your forked repository.
 5. Test, tweak and then run your script to produce the four output formats listed above.
 5. Add, commit, and push all of your changes.
 6. Once you are satisfied with your outputs, create a new blog post on your website and include the following:
   - A brief description (abstract) of your written work
   - A description of what you did to get it into multiple formats
+  - A list of the files in your blog post.
-  - Links to all of your source and output files, and your script.
-You can link to the repository page if you like, but I would like you to make a list of the files in your blog post.
+  - Links to all of your source and output files, and your script on Github.
+  - Share your Cloud9 workspace with me and place a link to your **Editor** in the post
+  - Reflections on any challenges you encountered, 'aha' moments you had, etc.